jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Closure Evidence

-- `docs/README.install.md` written and the sequence handed off and adopted (2026-09-19).
-Commit and remote landing pending, so this row stays In progress.
+- `docs/README.install.md` written and the sequence handed off and adopted (2026-09-19); T1 Pass.
+Landed at `b6a80af` on origin/modernize and refined at `a12516d` (source references spelled as the full aa-maven URL); both observed on origin 2026-09-20.
 The live deployment result is Backlog gate G5 (does not gate M8, D7).

 ##### GitHub Projection